Derek Mayers

 Derek Mayers (24 January 1935 – 15 April 2016) was an English footballer, who played as a winger.
 He played in the English Football League First Division (at the time the top level of English football) for Everton and Preston North End.

 Career

 Mayers began his career at Everton, being signed straight from school to play for the club.
 He made his debut in the 1952–53 season, before being called up to do his National Service during the following season, where he represented the army team.

-Mayers would return to Everton following his National Service, however he would be transferred to Preston North End in 1957, where he would help them finish 2nd in the 1957–58 Football League First Division.
+Mayers returned to Everton following National Service, and transferred to Preston North End in 1957, where he helped them finish second in the 1957–58 Football League First Division.
+He made over 100 appearances for the club.

-He'd make over 100 appearances for Preston, however would move to Leeds United after Preston's relegation from the First Division in 1961.
+After Preston's relegation from the First Division in 1961, Mayers transferred to Leeds United, where he remained for a year.

-He would stay at Leeds for a year, before having spells with Bury and Wrexham in the football league.
+Then he played for Bury and Wrexham in the football league.

-He would also play for Rhyl in the League of Wales and would spend 18 months at South Coast United in Australia.
+He later played for Rhyl in the League of Wales and spent 18 months at South Coast United in Australia.